awsdocs/amazon-lumberyard-user-guide/doc_source/network-multiplayer-gs-gamelift.md

    ```
    cp -r Bin64vc141.Dedicated/* GameLiftPackageWindows/
    ```

+1. Copy the corresponding Visual Studio redistributable into the `GameLiftPackageWindows` folder\.

+1. Verify the dedicated server runs from the `GameLiftPackageWindows` folder\.

 1. Upload your build and create a fleet from the Amazon GameLift console\.
 For more information, see [Uploading Your Game to Amazon GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-build-intro.html)\.